Have you ever been told…

-“You should just enjoy getting up to nurse all night – someday he’ll be all grown up and you’ll miss it.”
+“You should enjoy it (being awake all night) – someday he’ll be all grown up and you’ll miss it.”

 Or my all-time favorite…

-My fingers are starting to burn just writing about this, so I’m going to “fire back” with my top three myths about teaching your baby to sleep well:
+In response to those, here are my top three myths about teaching your baby to sleep well:

 Myth #1: Your baby will not love you in the morning.

 Really?
 Do you think that after just one night of changing your baby’s sleep habits she won’t love you anymore?
 Is that all it would take?